Section 4.1.1 Enrolment Policy- 2020/2021

 Stepping Stones depends on the grants and teacher resources provided by the DES.
 It also operates within the changing regulations laid down, from time to time, by the Department of Education and Skills.
 Stepping Stones has regard for the resources and funding available to meet the individual needs of students and the number of children per class.
 Training in the basic skills of communication, self-care and key social competences form an integral part of the school programme at all levels.
 Children are divided into classes according to their age, skill strengths, developmental needs and their communicative ability.

 Current school population

 Presently, the school caters for a maximum of 30 children across 5 classrooms and is allotted a staff comprised of an Administrative Principal, a Director of Education, 5 qualified Teachers, 26 SNA’s, and an administrator.

-The Health Service Executive (HSE) employs occupational therapy services and speech and language support services, on a limited basis, to work with specific students within the school.
+The Health Service Executive (HSE) employs occupational therapy services, speech and language support services and psychological services, on a limited basis, to work with specific students within the school.
 The National Educational Psychological Service (NEPS) also provides a limited service to the school.